 I’m reblogging this post written back in June because it consistently attracts many readers and is a topic that I am extremely interested in.
-Hope you find it interesting too!

 The healing powers of music: repairing brain damage

 I have already written several blog posts about the healing powers of music.
 It’s interesting just how many times music is used for healing purposes; from relaxation to recovering from cancer.
 According to science, music can have a powerful effect on repairing brain damage.

 Patients with left-side brain damage who can no longer speak can find they are able to sing words, often without trouble or training.